vermaboys/ajax-cropper-image-laravel5.4/README.md

 ## Blade Files
 ```
-Copy get-ajax-image-popup.blade and image.blade files in resources\views and paste in your resources\views
+Copy get-ajax-image-popup.blade and image.blade files in resources\views folder and paste in your resources\views folder
 ```

-## Create Folder
+## Public Folder
 ```
 Create images folder in public folder